danmofo/dkp-manager/README.md

 ## Development

-Development should be the same on all platforms now this project is using Docker.
+Development should be the same on all platforms now this project is using Docker and Docker Compose which you need to have installed on the host machine.

+You need to have the following software installed on your host machine (this won't be required in the future, but for now it is):
+- NodeJS and NPM
+- Maven

 1. When first checking out/working on the project, run `./run-dev`.
 This will start the database, rebuild the Docker images and watch frontend assets for changes.
 You should do this any time you start working on the project.